List of informally named Mesozoic reptiles: Hainosaurus boubker

 Hainosaurus "boubker" is an informal species of mosasaur from the Sidi Chennane phosphate quarry in Morocco.
 The genus Hainosaurus is generally regarded as a synonym of Tylosaurus.
-H. "boubker" has been recognized as a valid member of the Tylosaurinae, although it has been noted that, following ICZN recommendations, the specific name should have been "boubkeri", as it honors Mr. Boubker Chaibi, the discoverer of the specimen.
+In 2025, Bardet and colleagues tentatively recognized H. "boubker" as a valid member of the Tylosaurinae pending more complete specimens; it has been noted that, following ICZN recommendations, the specific name should have been "boubkeri", as it honors Mr. Boubker Chaibi, the discoverer of the specimen.
+The intended syntype was purportedly reposited in the "Paleontological Museum of the Vancouver Paleontological Society," but Zietlow et al. (2026) were unable to locate the specimen first hand due to the museum being non-existent, indicating that the initial description of this supposed taxon does not conform to ICZN article 72.10 and recommendation 16C; they further argued that the syntype of H. "boubker" is undiagnostic and cannot be distinguished from other tylosaurines, rendering its binomen as a dubious name.

 Hitachinaka-ryu

 "Hitachinaka-ryu" (ヒタチナカリュウ) is the nickname give to single bone of fossil reptile (INM-4-15300) from Campanian-Maastrichtian Nakaminato Group, Ibaraki Prefecture, Japan.
 It was originally identified as a right scapula of a pterosaur, but it is later re-identified as the right humerus of a trionychid turtle with estimated carapace length around 60-70 cm.
 It has been renamed as "Hitachinaka-oosuppon" in 2021.

 Hobetsu-araki-ryu

 "Hobetsu-araki-ryu", or "Hoppy" is the nickname given to an elasmosaurid plesiosaur (HMG 1) from early Campanian Yezo Group, Hokkaido, Japan.
 It is known from a considerable number of postcranial materials, although not enough to identify at lower taxonomic levels.